Articles related to sarin

 Many nations have a considerable variety of lethal and incapacitating chemical agents and the means to deliver them.
 Here's how the United States Military ...

+Sarin Chemical Structure.
+This is the chemical structure of sarin. - Todd Helmenstine.
 This is the chemical structure of sarin.
-Page 87. ... chemical structure of sarin.
 Todd Helmenstine.
-The molecular formula for sarin is C4H10FO2P.
-Previous Next.
+The molecular ...

 How Sarin Gas Works - Sarin Gas Facts - Chemistry - About.com